Pylons/pyramid_cookbook/index.rst

 - Provide an example of adding a database connection to ``settings`` in __init__ and using it from a view.

+- Provide an example of a catchall 500 error view.

 Indices and tables
 ==================